s-baumann/UnivariateFunctions.jl/docs/src/index.md

 ## Major limitations
 * It is not possible to divide by univariate functions or raise them by a negative power.
 * When multiplying `PE_Function`s with different base dates there is often an issue of very high or very low numbers that go outside machine precision.
 If one were trying to change a `PE_Function` from base 2010 to 50, this would not generally be possible.
-This is because to change $a exp(x-2020)$ to $q exp(x - 50)$ we need to premultiply the first expression by $exp(-1950)$ which is a tiny number.
+This is because to change `a exp(x-2020)` to `q exp(x - 50)` we need to premultiply the first expression by `exp(-1950)` which is a tiny number.
 In these cases it is better to do the algebra on paper and rewriting the code accordingly as often base changes cancel out on paper.
 It is also good to change bases as rarely as possible.
 If different univariate functions use different bases then there is a need to base change when multiplying them which can result in errors.
 Note that if base changes are segment in the x domain by means of a piecewise function then they should never interact meaning it is ok to use different bases here.
 * There is no support for finding optima, roots, fixedpoints etc. If anyone has an idea of how to do it efficiently then please let me know.
 * There is no support for finding a function representing the upper/lower envelope of multiple functions.
 If anyone has an idea of how to do it efficiently then please let me know.